ei8fdb/Build-Low-Cost-User-Research-Lab/Why did we build a research studio.md

 - Having labs on Home Office  buildings will reduce lots of travel to labs

-- Building our own lab from scratch will give us precise control over the specifications and

-won’t leave us dependent on whatever facilities are at existing sites.
+- Building our own lab from scratch will give us precise control over the specifications and won’t leave us dependent on whatever facilities are at existing sites.

 - If there are times when the lab is not being used, it could be offered to other departments which would increase x-gov community collaboration.

-## What are the options?
+# Research about research studios!
+We contacted and visited a number of government and commercial research studios.
+These ranged from small ad-hoc labs to academic labs to high-end expensive studios in Internet companies.

+We learned a lot from all of these labs and are very grateful to the people who shared their expertise with us.

+# What did we learn - our options
+After carrying out this research, we learned a lot of things.
+We had 4 main options, ranging in facilities, and cost.

-### Option 1: Do nothing
+## Option 1: Do nothing

 This would mean continuing to use external research studios for our usability testing sessions - a mix of commercial studio and GDS research studio time.